ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for cryptokeys entries {#sec-cryptokeys-matching}

-The value stored under `measurement-values-map` key 12 is an array of `$crypto-key-type-choice` entries. `$crypto-key-type-choice` entries are CBOR tagged values.
-The array contains one or more entries in sequence.

 The CBOR tag of the first entry of the condition ECT `cryptokeys` array is compared with the CBOR tag of the first entry of the candidate entry `cryptokeys` value.
 If the CBOR tags match, then the bytes following the CBOR tag from the condition ECT entry are compared with the bytes following the CBOR tag from the candidate entry.